for future students

 Do I need to know how to cook and who does my laundry?

-Yes you do need to know how to cook.
-St Martin’s College is a self-catered college so you do your own cooking, washing and drying of dishes and your own laundry.
+No you do not need to know how to cook.
+Meal packages are available.
+However St Martin’s College is a self-catered college so you do your own cooking, washing and drying of dishes and your own laundry.
 You are also expected to keep your room and cottage clean and tidy at all times.
 You can buy take away food on campus and in town at Wagga Wagga.

 The college provides clean bed linen weekly but students are responsible for washing their own clothes and towels etc. You may bring your own bed linen if you prefer but you will need to wash it yourself if you do.